SarahDal/sarahdal.github.io/_posts/2025-06-08-KielderStone.md

 | The Traveller's Rest |
 |:--:|

 From here it wasn't too difficult to get up to the forest edge.
-A deer fence came into view however - fortunately it was an old one in the process of being taken down.
+A deer fence came into view - fortunately it was an old one in the process of being taken down.
 I headed for the first of the Named Stones, the Hanging Stones, and with the recently felled forest I could see down to the Leaping Stones.

 | ![A view down a slope of heather and grasses.
 Fence posts run in a line from the right hand side opf the image, to the distance, gradually descending, and hills in the distance are covered in platnation forestry.
 Forest tracks lead through clearfell behind the fence, and a rock outcrop can be made out.]({{ site.url }}{{ site.baseurl }}/assets/images/Kielderstone/Leaping.jpg)|
 |:--:|
 | The Leaping Stones (a rock outcrop) can just about be seen in the centre of the image |
 |:--:|

-Pleased to have ticked those off, I started uphill but a little later as I checked my map, I realised I was a bit short of the actual hanging stones.
+Pleased to have ticked those off, I started uphill but a little later as I checked my map, I realised I was a bit short of the actual Hanging Stones.
 Soaked by the rain and the damp vegetation, I could not be bothered turning back for them, so instead I pressed on to these rocks, which look suspiciously standing stone-like, but could be natural?

 | ![Several sandstone slabs emerge from the deep heather.
 One of them is particularly tall and gravestone-like.]({{ site.url }}{{ site.baseurl }}/assets/images/Kielderstone/Stones.jpg)|